chillerlan/php-qrcode/README.md

   - [Simple 2FA `simple-2fa`](https://wordpress.org/plugins/simple-2fa/)

 #### PHP 5
-I've dropped PHP 5 support in early 2017 already.
-PHP 5.6 and 7.0 will be retired in the end of 2018, so there's no reason to stay on these versions and you really should upgrade your server.
+I've dropped PHP < 7.2 support as of August 2018 and PHP 5 support in early 2017 already.
+PHP 5.6 - 7.1 will be retired in the end of 2018, so there's no reason to stay on these versions and you really should upgrade your server.
 However, if upgrading is not an option for you, you can use the unsupported PHP 5.6 backport of the 2.0 branch.
 It's available as [`1.0.8` on Packagist](https://packagist.org/packages/chillerlan/php-qrcode#1.0.8).
-Please let PHP 5 die.
+*Please let PHP 5 die.*

 ### Usage
 We want to encode this data into a QRcode image: